grafana/loki/docs/sources/operations/storage/wal.md

 Consider you have 4 ingesters `ingester-0 ingester-1 ingester-2 ingester-3` and you want to scale down to 2 ingesters, the ingesters which will be shutdown according to statefulset rules are `ingester-3` and then `ingester-2`.

 Hence before actually scaling down in Kubernetes, port forward those ingesters and hit the [`/ingester/flush_shutdown`](../../api#post-ingesterflush_shutdown) endpoint.
-This will flush the chunks and shut down the ingesters (while also removing itself from the ring).
+This will flush the chunks and remove itself from the ring, after which it will register as unready and may be deleted.

 After hitting the endpoint for `ingester-2 ingester-3`, scale down the ingesters to 2.